Primordial black hole: Observational limits and detection strategies

 Temperature anisotropies in the cosmic microwave background: Accretion of matter onto primordial black holes in the early Universe should lead to energy injection in the medium that affects the recombination history of the Universe.
 This effect induces signatures in the statistical distribution of the cosmic microwave background (CMB) anisotropies.
 The Planck observations of the CMB exclude that primordial black holes with masses in the range 100–10^{4} solar masses contribute importantly to the dark matter, at least in the simplest conservative model.
 It is still debated whether the constraints are stronger or weaker in more realistic or complex scenarios.

 Gamma-ray signatures from annihilating dark matter: If the dark matter in the Universe is in the form of weakly interacting massive particles or WIMPs, primordial black holes would accrete a halo of WIMPs around them in the early universe.
-The annihilation of WIMPs in the halo leads to a signal in the gamma-ray spectrum which is potentially detectable by dedicated instruments such as the Fermi Gamma-ray Space Telescope.
+The annihilation of WIMPs in the halo leads to a signal in the gamma-ray spectrum that is potentially detectable by dedicated instruments such as the Fermi Gamma-ray Space Telescope.

 In the future, new limits will be set up by various observations: